koa2019/cis11_fall2024/lab/lab4_sqrt/README.md

 # cis11_fall2024
-ARM assembly, raspberry pi
+ARM7 assembly, raspberry pi

 To run program:

     * Download lab4_sqrt folder

-    * Open terminal and cd to this folder
+    * Open terminal and move to this folder: cd lab4_sqrt

     * To compile in terminal type: make build && ./tri

-    * To print hypotenuse in terminal type: echo $?
+    * Enter 2 sides of a right triangle as positive integers.

-Logic bug:
+    * Program will out the user's 2 sides, their squared sums and the
-Can't figure out how to save or print r0 after bl intSqrt is called on line 145.
+      hypotenuse of this right triangle.

 1. Program asks user for 2 integer inputs(sideA, sideB), validates they're greater or equal to 1 & outputs them.
 2. Squares sideA, resets its variable with new value & adds it to sum.
 3. Squares sideB, resets its variable with new value & adds it to sum.
 4. Prints sum, sideA, sideB new values.
-5. Calculates square root of sum.
+5. Calculates the hypotenuse by finding the integer square root of sum.
-6. Must type echo $? in terminal to view the square root results.
+6. Output hypotenuse.

 Lab 4 instructions: